krakotay/xlsx-quick-append-rs/docs/usage.md

 # Usage Guide

-This document describes how to use the `xlsx-quick-append-rs` project.
+This document describes how to use the `excelsior` project.

 ## Rust library